 I’d probably shift uncomfortably in my chair.

-Then I might invite him to the Three Desires Seminar.
+Then I would probably invite him to the Three Desires Seminar.

 At the seminar he would gain deeper understanding as to what he observed.